We know that carrots love tomatoes, but what other herbs, veggies, and flowers make good companions for tomatoes?

-Here are 12 companion plants I grow with my tomatoes in containers.
+12 companion plants to grow with tomatoes

-Borage is suppose to protect tomatoes from tomato hornworms, but the science behind that has yet to be proven.
+Borage is supposed to protect tomatoes from tomato hornworms, but the science behind that has yet to be proven.
 Although, last year I didn’t grow borage alongside my tomatoes and I caught my first tomato hornworms in the garden.
 So maybe there’s something to be said for its repelling properties.
 Grow borage for the leaves and flowers that have a fresh, cucumber-like flavor.
 Add the young leaves and blooms to salads, soups, and summer drinks.

 The genus Tagetes is well known for it’s qualities to repel garden pests.
 They produce a substance called alpha-terthienyl, which helps reduce root-knot nematodes in the soil.